radancyco/radancyco.github.io/uid/code-standards/index.md

 ### 2.2 Page Load Speed

 Loading time is a major contributing factor to page abandonment.
-After completion of a site, each front-end developer should test their site using the [Google Developers PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) or [Pingdom](https://tools.pingdom.com/fpt/) for more detailed results.
+After completion of a site, each user interface developer should test their site using the [Google Developers PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) or [Pingdom](https://tools.pingdom.com/fpt/) for more detailed results.
 It is as easy as copying and pasting the URL into the text field.

 Our desired score should be anything above 70/100, however our absolute lowest score should not fall below 60/100 on both mobile and desktop tests.

 While it might not be possible to always achieve a perfect or near-perfect score, we should strive for a site that has the best possible score while maintaining the client requirements.
-Some issues might be out of our control as front-end developers, but we can take other precautions in order to develop the most efficient site possible.
+Some issues might be out of our control as user interface developers, but we can take other precautions in order to develop the most efficient site possible.

 ### 2.3 Performance Budget

 As part of our commitment to provide users with the best experience possible, we adhere to a performance budget for sites that we develop.
-Each front-end developer should monitor site performance during development, and each site goes through a performance audit during the QA process.
+Each user interface developer should monitor site performance during development, and each site goes through a performance audit during the QA process.

 Our performance budget is: